rjmccall/swift-evolution/visions/accessors.md

 A storage declaration can usefully define both a `set` accessor and a modification accessor.
 Assignment accesses will just call `set`, allowing them to bypass any overhead that might be associated with reading the current value.
 Modification accesses will ignore the `set` and just use the modification accessor.
 However, if there isn't any overhead for reading the current value --- for example, if the value is already stored in memory somewhere --- then this is unlikely to be a useful optimization over just defining a non-coroutine modification accessor.

-### `read` and `borrow`
+### `yield` and `borrow`

-The `read` accessor is the natural most-general model of a borrowing read access.
+The `yield` accessor is the natural most-general model of a borrowing read access.
 It is a coroutine function which yields a borrowed value and can then do arbitrary finalization when resumed.

 The `borrow` accessor is a specialization of that model which expresses that no finalization is required.
 It is an ordinary function that returns a borrowed value.
 Swift should be able to return borrowed value without adding pointer indirection for simple types.
 The compiler must prove that the borrow is valid within some some that encloses the call to the accessor.

 Both of these accessors naturally work for non-`Copyable` value types.

-Swift has long had experimental support for `read` accessors using the unofficial spelling `_read`.
-There is currently a proposal being pitched to add these accessors officially to the language with the name `read`; there are some other small differences, but mostly the behavior is the same.
-We are also exploring a more efficient implementation approach for `read` than that used by `_read`.
+Swift has long had experimental support for `yield` accessors using the unofficial spelling `_read`.
+There is currently [a proposal being pitched](https://forums.swift.org/t/pitch-modify-and-read-accessors/75627) to add these accessors officially to the language; the current draft uses the name `read`, but `yield` has been floated in the discussion.
+This document uses `yield` because it avoids conflating read accesses in general with the name of a specific accessor, and it makes it very clear which borrowing read accessor is a coroutine.
+The pitched feature differs in some small ways from `_read`, but the overall concept is the same.
+The proposal authors are also exploring a more efficient implementation approach for `yield` than that used by `_read`.

 `borrow` accessors are not currently implemented, but we expect to propose them for Swift Evolution at some point in the future.

-### `modify` and `mutate`
+### `yield inout` and `mutate`

-`modify` and `mutate` are both modification accessors.
+`yield inout` and `mutate` are both modification accessors.

-The `modify` accessor is the natural most-general model of a modification access.
+The `yield inout` accessor is the natural most-general model of a modification access.
 It is a coroutine function which yields a reference to mutable memory and can then do arbitrary finalization when resumed.

 The `mutate` accessor is a specialization of that model which expresses that no finalization is required.
 It is an ordinary function that returns a reference to mutable memory.
 The compiler must prove that the access to that memory is exclusive within some scope that encloses the call to the accessor.

 Both of these accessors naturally work for non-`Copyable` value types.

-Swift has long had experimental support for `modify` accessors using the unofficial spelling `_modify`.
-There is currently a proposal being pitched to add these accessors officially to the language with the name `modify`; there are some other small differences, but mostly the behavior is the same.
-We are also exploring a more efficient implementation approach for `modify` coroutines than that used by `_modify`.
+Swift has long had experimental support for `yield inout` accessors using the unofficial spelling `_modify`.
+There is currently [a proposal being pitched](https://forums.swift.org/t/pitch-modify-and-read-accessors/75627) to add these accessors officially to the language; the current draft uses the name `modify`, but `yield inout` has been floated in the discussion.
+As with `yield`, above, this document uses `yield inout` to sidestep some confusion.
+The pitched feature differs in some small ways from `_modify`, but the overall concept is the same.
+The proposal authors are also exploring a more efficient implementation approach for `yield inout` than that used by `_modify`.

 `mutate` accessors are not currently implemented, but we expect to propose them for Swift Evolution at some point in the future.